Roadside Attractions on the Big Island

 Stop by the Waipio Lookout to view scenic and historic Waipio Valley.
 This is where the final scene of the movie Water World, staring Kevin Costner was filmed.
 The valley, known as the Valley of the Kings, was once the residence of Hawaiian royalty.
 It was also the boyhood home of King Kamehameha.
-The road down to the valley is known to be one of the steepest in the country.
+The road down to the valley is one of the steepest in the country.
 As a result, it should not be tried unless you have a four wheel drive vehicle.
 Nearby is Akaka Falls State Park where you can view two gorgeous waterfalls.
 And the Hawaii Tropical Botanical Gardens is where you can explore over 2,000 species of plants.

-This scenic by-way, also referred to as Red Road, is where you can visit the Ahalanui hot ponds.
+Locals call this scenic by-way Red Road.
+Here, you can visit the Ahalanui hot ponds.
 They are mesmerizing geologic features caused by the ongoing eruptions from nearby Kilauea Volcano.
 Travelers can soak in the warm waters of Ahalanui pond as well as enjoy the surrounding park area.

-This was an area that was largely covered by recent lava flows.
+Recent lava flows largely covered this area.
 It completely engulfed the town of Kalapana and its beach during the 1990s.
 Today, there are only a few remnants of the town.
 But there is a viewing area in Kalapana where you can hike to an active lava flow.
 The drive will also take you through the famous tree tunnels of Puna.
-It will take you past lava-covered roads and the still being formed Kaimu black sand beach.
+It will take you past lava-covered roads and the Kaimu black sand beach.

 Hawaii Volcanoes National Park

 There are two main roads within Hawaii Volcanoes National Park.
 This might be one of the the most interesting attractions on the Big Island.
 The first one is the Crater Rim Drive.
 It goes past the visitor center, Kilauea Crater, Jaggar Museum and the Thurston Lava Tube.
 The second one is the famous Chain of Craters Road extending about 19 miles in the park.
 This road offers a superb opportunity to get closer looks at other volcanoes and lava flows along the active East Rift Zone.
 Also it offers views of ancient Hawaiian petroglyphs and panoramic vistas of lava flowing into the ocean.